 — John 10:37-38 NLT

 As Jesus says several times in John, "Look at my work and you will know whether I am telling the truth or not."
-The issue isn't Jesus' identity, but our honesty and desire to honor God.
+The issue isn't just Jesus' identity, but also our honesty and desire to honor God.
 The truth about Jesus resonates in the hearts of those seeking to find God and know him.
-His actions and his words call us to believe him.
-If we don't believe him, we must reject or belittle him.
+Jesus' actions and his words call us to believe him.
+If we don't fully believe him, we are rejecting him and effectively belittling him.
 There is no middle ground.
-We must look at the way he treated people, the things he taught, the way he lived his life, and the great works he did and then decide: Is this the work of a mad man or is he God's Messiah?
+We must look at the way he treated people, the things he taught, the way he lived his life, and the great works he did and then decide: Is this the work of a mad man, or is he the Messiah from God?
 Is he the Son of God come in human flesh?

 Related Scripture Readings